krahd/BatLLM/docs/README.md

 The GUI includes some tools for prompt management, game configuration, gameplay control, and provides real–time (although simple) graphic rendering of rounds.

+### Chat history management

+Earlier revisions of BatLLM stored the conversation between each bot and the LLM in per-bot `chat_history` lists, and maintained an additional `chat_history_shared` list when both players shared a single context.
+This duplicated information and made it difficult to reconstruct a complete conversation.
+To simplify the design, **all chat messages are now recorded centrally by the `HistoryManager`**.
+Whenever a bot sends a prompt or receives a response, it calls `HistoryManager.record_message` to store the message along with its role (``"user"`` or ``"assistant"``) and bot identifier.
+At any point the full conversation can be reconstructed using `HistoryManager.get_chat_history(shared=True)` for the shared context or `HistoryManager.get_chat_history(bot_id, shared=False)` when each bot maintains a separate context.
+As a result, the `Bot` class no longer defines a `chat_history` attribute.

 > ![BatLLM's logo](./images/logo-small.png) **[Readme](README.md) &mdash; [Documentation](DOCUMENTATION.md) &mdash; [User Guide](USER_GUIDE.md) &mdash; [Contributing](CONTRIBUTING.md) &mdash; [FAQ](FAQ.md) &mdash; [Credits](CREDITS.md)**